pgibler/Binance.NET/README.md

 ```
 </details>

 Opens a trades stream that invokes the callback when data is received on any of the specified symbols.

 ```cs
 Chart(string[] symbols, long interval, Action<JToken, long, Dictionary<long, OpenHighLowClose>> callback)
 ```

-Opens a charts stream that invokes the callback when data is received on any of the specified symbols.

 <details>
  <summary>View Example</summary>